-This guideline was approved by the Extended Planning Group of the AQuMed (Managing Committee of the National Programme for Disease Management Guidelines) on 4 October 2010 and will remain valid until the next revision or 5 October2014.
-The Executive Board of the German Medical Association adopted this guideline on 22 October 2010 as the guideline for the German Medical Association.
+This guideline was approved by the Extended Planning Group of the AQuMed (Managing Committee of the National Programme for Disease Management Guidelines) on 4 October 2010 and adopted by the Executive Board of the German Medical Association on 22 October 2010 as the guideline for the German Medical Association.
+In September 2015, the members of the expert committee reviewed the guideline.
+They agreed to prolong the validity of the guideline (original validity until 05.10.2015) until the publication of the updated guideline.
+The estimated publication date for the updated guideline is end of 2016; accordingly the validity of the guideline is prolonged until 31.12.2016.